If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Try This

-The American Cleaning Institute recommends rubbing alcohol for removing lipstick stains (1).
-If you have some in the cupboard, swap the dish soap out for that.
+The American Cleaning Institute recommends rubbing alcohol specifically for lipstick stains (1).
+If dish soap isn’t cutting it, try dabbing the lipstick with alcohol on a cotton ball.

 Tips For Removing Stubborn Stains From Polyester